vector-of-bool/vector-of-bool.github.io/_posts/2018-08-19-path-taxonomy.md

 ### Absolute Path

-An _absolute_ or _full_ path is a path which is unambiguous, and doesn't resolve differently from a different base path.
+An _absolute_ or _full_ path is a path which is unambiguous.
+It will include a root component (Like a `/` or drive letter) and zero or more components to walk the hierarchy from that root.

 ### Joining